CyberSource/cybersource-sdk-java/README.txt

 REQUIREMENTS
 -------------------------------------------------------------------------------

-P12 Key for specific to Merchant ID
+P12 Key for specific to Merchant ID needs to generated.

+IMPORTANT: ** JUNIT Test Cases will fail until you configure or add specific P12 key details in each Test Case.

 --------------------
 Minimum Requirements